InsightsInsight - Employment Advice - POSTED: November 14 2019

 - Claims in relation to accrued pension entitlements.

 The settlement agreement should state that it complies with the conditions which regulate settlement agreements under the law.
 These conditions include, among others, that the agreement must be in writing and you must have received legal advice from an independent legal adviser on the terms and effect of the agreement.
-It’s usual to see the employer agreeing to pay a sum towards your legal costs for receiving advice in relation to or preparing the settlement agreement.
+It is usual to see the employer agreeing to pay a sum towards your legal costs for receiving advice in relation to the settlement agreement.

 How we can help

-Settlement agreements can contain a number of other more complex and specific terms.
+Settlement agreements can contain more complex and specific terms.
 You will also need to receive independent advice on the settlement agreement for it to be legally enforceable.
 Brachers employment law team can provide expert advice on your legal rights under the agreement, as well as how to negotiate your settlement offer if you are unhappy with it.